wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress to SugarCRM Lead Plug-in submit your custom form data to you SugarCRM Lead module.
+WordPress to SugarCRM Lead Plug-in submit your custom form data to your SugarCRM Lead module.
 This will provided Widget to Connect your SugarCRM.

 == Description ==